vocalinkzapp/ZappSMGLib-iOS/README.md

 end

 ```
-This repo includes a demo app which uses `ZappSMGLib` static lib included through CocoaPods installation.
+This repository includes a demo app which uses `ZappSMGLib` static lib included through CocoaPods installation.
 You can find this example in `ZappSMGLibDemoObjCPods/ZappSMGLibDemoObjCPods.xcworkspace` project workspace.

-**NOTE!!!** All Objective-C classes are prefixed with `ZL`.
+**NOTE:** For a full understanding all Objective-C classes are prefixed with `ZL`.

 ## Abbreviations